 Symfony gives you the flexibility to choose any front-end tools you want.
-This could
+There are generally two approaches:

-However, Symfony does come with two powerful options to help you build a modern, fast frontend, and enjoy the process:
+Symfony comes with two powerful options to help you build a modern and fast frontend:

 - AssetMapper (recommended for new projects) runs entirely in PHP, doesn't require any build step and leverages modern web standards.

 - Webpack Encore is built with Node.js on top of Webpack.

 There are some PostCSS plugins available to remove comments from CSS files.

 AssetMapper is the recommended system for handling your assets.
 It runs entirely

 in PHP with no complex build step or dependencies.
 It does this by leveraging

 importmap feature of your browser, which is available in all browsers thanks

 to a polyfill.